Board of Directors

 Board Member Since: 2017

+I’m an active member of the Ottawa community.
 I had my second catheter ablation at the Heart Institute to address atrial fibrillation in November 2017; my first was about 5 years before.
-The care provided by the Institute was critical in keeping me active, healthy and living the kind of life that is precious to me.
+The care provided by the Heart Institute was critical in allowing me to continue to be active, healthy and living the kind of life that is precious to me.

 Stephen B. Sharp, CPA, CA